rodrez/tetris-ai/README.md

 ## State Representation

-The game state is represented as a 2D numpy array where:
+The game state is represented as a 2D numpy array:
 - 0: Empty cell
 - ASCII values of piece types ('I', 'O', 'T', etc.): Filled cells

-Additional information available in the info dictionary:
+Additional info available in the info dictionary:
 - score: Current game score
 - lines_cleared: Number of lines cleared
 - next_piece: Type of the next piece
-- game_over: Whether the game has ended
+- game_over: Has the game has ended?

 ## Action Space